 OSD journals can be located in a separate partition on the same physical drive where the data is stored, or they can be located on a separate high-performance drive, such as an SSD optimized for write-intensive workloads.
-For the Architecture Guide, the solution uses 16 HDD with the journals all co-located on the drives.
-Options to purchase all SSD is available.
+For the Architecture Guide, a ratio of one (1) SSD to four (4) hard disks is used to achieve optimal performance.
+It should be noted that as of this writing using a greater ratio will result in server performance degradation.